Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Applications: finding spectrum of a Hamiltonian

-\item For equal-width distributed Gaussian basis functions, since both $\mathbf B$ and $\mathbf B''$ are circulant matrices, it suffices to encode a single column for each matrix with QROM to reduce the T-gate cost greatly. \item If the potential $\hat V$ is given in a functional form, the cost of block-encoding it scales as $\mathcal{O}(\text{polylog} (N/\varepsilon))$ via quantum arithmetic~\cite{Gosset} \item Gaussian basis functions are localized in space, leading to logarithmic sparsity of the residue matrix $\mathbf M(\alpha)$, in which case $d = \mathcal{O}(\log N)$. \item The max-norm $M_{\text{max}}$ of $\mathbf B$ is independent of the number of basis functions as we increase the dimensionality of the matrices.
+\item Gaussian basis functions are localized in space, leading to logarithmic sparsity of the residue matrix $\mathbf M(\alpha)$, in which case $d = \mathcal{O}(\log N)$. \item The max-norm $M_{\text{max}}$ of $\mathbf B$ is independent of the number of basis functions as we increase the dimensionality of the matrices.
 What is more, the norm of the second derivative matrix $\mathbf B''$ will not grow as we go to higher dimensions in the spatial sense of the Schr\"odinger equation. \end{enumerate} With the above assumptions, the quantum landscape scanning complexity is compared in Table~\ref{tab:simplified_complexity_comparison}.